 Whether/how dualpA-Architecture capability bit signalling can be updated from ‘BC’ to ‘FS’ is up to RAN2 considering other aspects including but not limited to backward compatibility according to the following:

 If dualpA-Architecture capability bit signalling cannot be updated from ‘BC’ to ‘FS’, pa-PhaseDiscontinuityImpacts capability bit must be kept as it is.

+The following sentences should be added further:

+The “non-aligned starting or ending times or hop boundaries across carriers” with 1PA architecture means non-zero UL transmit timing difference.

 Else if dualpA-Architecture capability bit signalling can be updated from ‘BC’ to ‘FS’, pa-PhaseDiscontinuityImpacts capability bit is redundant and thus is not needed.
 If pa-PhaseDiscontinuityImpacts is voided, the definition of dualpA-Architecture must be updated to embrace the definitions for pa-PhaseDiscontinuityImpacts.
 One example is shown below.